epam/ai-dial/docs/user-guide.md

 3. When your request is approved, the published conversation or a folder with conversation(s) will become available in the Organization tab.

 ![](./img/organization-section.png)

+### Unpublish

+You can unpublish conversations to withdraw them from public use.

 **To unpublish a conversation**: